rootstrap/FlowForms/docs/pages/android-utils/Binding.md

 ### Why do we need to pass lifecycleScope when using the bind extensions?

-The bind methods require to pass the `lifecycleScope` as argument because the validate functions in the FlowForm are `suspending functions`, hence they need to be called from a `coroutine`, and using the `lifecycleScope` gives us the benefit that anything we called will be immediatelly cancelled if the `lifecycleScope` is `cancelled/destroyed`.
+The bind methods require to pass the `lifecycleScope` as argument because the validate functions in the FlowForm are `suspending functions`, hence they need to be called from a `coroutine`, and using the `lifecycleScope` gives us the benefit that anything we called will be immediately cancelled if the `lifecycleScope` is `cancelled/destroyed`.

 In the case of binding a `LiveData` to a `FlowField`, we also need to pass a `LifecycleOwner` to be able to listen to the `LiveData` changes only when the fragment's/activity's lifecycle is on an active state (`started` or `resumed`). basically we call the `LiveData.observe(...)` method using the given `LifecycleOwner`.